-After dinner you can walk around the bustling city center in Hargeisa, and have some chai with the friendly locals or do some shopping for t-shirts and flags for Independence Day.
+After dinner, you can walk around the bustling city center in Hargeisa, and have some chai with the friendly locals or do some shopping for t-shirts and flags for Independence Day.

-Wednesday 16th May
+Saturday 16th May – Hargeisa

 Visit the two hills called Naaso Hablood (“Girl’s Breasts”), also known as Hargeisa’s landmark.
-On the way we visit the cemetery for British Soldiers who died here battling against the Italians during the Second World War.
+On the way, we visit the cemetery for British Soldiers who died here battling against the Italians during the Second World War.
 Hargeisa is the former capital of British Somaliland, while Italy controlled what is now Somalia.

 We will have lunch at a Somali-Yemeni restaurant with some Somalilander intellectual icons who will give us the political, social, historical and cultural introduction of the country.